You are currently viewing Al Rabi Hiking Trail: Complete Guide to Khorfakkan’s Popular Mountain Trail (2025)

 Khorfakkan Heritage: Historical Journey Along Al Rabi Trail

-Al Rabi Tower: Mountain Watchtower History
+Historic Al Rabi Tower: Ancient Guardian of Khorfakkan's Mountain Trail

 Built in 1915, Al Rabi Tower stands guard over the Gulf of Oman.
 It was part of a network of watchtowers protecting Khorfakkan from pirates and invaders.
 From this strategic position, guards could watch both the coastline and the Hajar Mountains.